- This event has passed.

 - An open and present stance that is relational in nature and allows for empathic engagement of another’s experience without letting go of your own.

 - Engaging the use of silence as reverence.
 Silence helps draw together the scattered and dissipated energies of a fragmented existence and dissolve distance between others.

 - Engaging a psychological and spiritual state where our ego does not run our lives but is measured in response to what our heart and body tells us is true.

 - The creation of spaciousness, that makes room for one’s wholeness to emerge, around a full range of emotions.

 - Attending to what we experience as reverie and those spaces in the therapeutic experience that are without words and which we call sacred.

 - The opportunity to sit with the fullness of our experience.

-This event will be held in Woodbury, NY.
+Venue: This event will be held via Zoom

 *Continuing Education credits: The Suffolk Institute for Psychotherapy and Psychoanalysis SW CPE is recognized by the New York State Education Department’s State Board for Social Work as an approved provider of continuing education for licensed social workers #0133.